MeharamSal/configure-ad/README.md

 </p>
 <p>
-Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is)
+Promote as a DC: Setup a new forest as mydomain.com (can be anything, remember what it is)

 </p>
 <br />